Kikotesting/DemoSelenium-E-Commerce/README.md

 - TC.5 User can add more than one filter from categories
 - TC.6 User can remove added filter
 - TC.7 User can remove more than one added filter

+### 4. Dresses Menu
+- TC.1 User can add product in shopping cart